sailscastshq/sails-hook-wish/README.md

 ## Discord

 To setup up a Discord OAuth for your app, `wish` expects the following key and property in either `config/local.js` or `config/custom.js`.
-For example you can have a development Google `clientId` and `clientSecret` in `config/local.js`
+For example you can have a development Discord `clientId` and `clientSecret` in `config/local.js`

 > Do make sure to get the needed `clientId` and `clientSecret` credentials from Discord.
 You can see [here](https://discordjs.guide/oauth2) for instructions on how to get those credentials